 On the right, your eye is automatically drawn to the main blue box on the left, then naturally goes to the elements on the right before landing on the orange call to action (CTA).

 A poor visual hierarchy:

 - Confuses the user.

 Instead, create a visual structure that facilitates understanding and guides the user.
 The right visual hierarchy on a website helps someone understand what a page is about.
 Below we’ll go over the basics of visual hierarchy in web design.

 - Use alignment and composition to create focal points.

 - White space creates emphasis.

 - Proximity and repetition create unity.

-Across all cultures, we read top to bottom.
-However, there is some variation in how we read horizontally.
-Western cultures tend to read from left to right, while some Semitic and Indo-Aryan languages, such as Arabic, Hebrew, and Urdu are read right to left.
+Reading from top to bottom is a global standard, but there is cultural variation in how people read horizontally.
+The “Western” standard for languages like English and Spanish is to read from left to right, while Semitic and Indo-Aryan languages, like Arabic, Hebrew, and Urdu, read from right to left.